starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## Other Devices

 {: .tip }
-> Wine defaults to using HIDRAW to recognize common joysticks.
-Follow the instructions below to obtain device info and enable HIDRAW.
+> Follow the instructions below to obtain device info and enable HIDRAW.

 ### Find Device Info
 Use `udevadm` to retrieve the Vendor ID, Model Name, and Model ID that the device reports to the system.